Better Walls and Roofs

 What are we doing differently?

 - Lower-impact insulation: There’s a formidable palette of insulation materials available to the modern builder.
 We choose combinations of materials to achieve the best performing wall system with the lowest environmental impact.
-Cellulose and Roxul mineral wool are integral elements in our enclosures, with limited use of foam where appropriate.
+Wood based materials like cellulose and steico, and Roxul mineral wool are integral elements in our enclosures, with limited use of foam where appropriate.

 - Service cavity: Building a separate space for wiring and plumbing lines that’s isolated from the main insulation cavity means that future repairs to these systems are easy to execute and don’t require complicated “fixes” of interrupted insulation.

 - Air sealing: as important to the temperature control of your house as insulation, the building industry’s understanding of good air sealing practices has blossomed in recent years.
-We use vapor-permeable, air-tight systems developed in Europe, imported by 475 High Performance Building Supply.
+We use vapor-permeable, air-tight systems.